biboyboy04/Emo-chan/README.md

 Welcome to Emo-chan, your ultimate E-book Reader that enhances your reading experience by incorporating emotion detection and personalized music playlists.
 With Emo-chan, reading becomes a multisensory journey, allowing you to not only delve into captivating stories but also feel the emotions that the chapters evoke.

+# Project Inspiration
+We created this project because I am an avid reader who typically enjoys listening to background music while reading.
+This habit may be driven by a desire to reduce background noise or to enhance my focus on the reading.
+One day, while immersed in a book, a phenomenon occurred: the emotions conveyed by the background music perfectly connected with the scenario or chapter I was reading.
+It was a remarkable experience, as the music perfectly aligned with the emotions of the chapter.
+Instead of relying on RNG of such phenomenon, we decided to automate and increase the likelihood of this happening by creating this app.

 ## Features

 ### 1. E-book Reading